Malachov/project-starter-cookiecutter/{{cookiecutter.project_name}}/README.md

 - module1
 - module2

-{% endif %}
+{%- endif -%}

-{% if cookiecutter.app_type != 'python package' %}
+{%- if cookiecutter.app_type == 'pyvueeel (desktop & web app)' %}

 ## How to

 To run an app in develop mode, you have to run both frontend and python.
 Run frontend with debugging app.py (do not run, just debug).
 Then run frontend with `npm run serve` in gui folder (or use Task explorer if using VS Code).
-Open your favourite browser and open [http://localhost:8080](http://localhost:8080).
+Open your favorite browser and open [http://localhost:8080](http://localhost:8080).

 It's recommended to use Vue.js devtools extension where you can see what component is on cursor, edit props values or see list of all used mutations.